iansinnott/iansinnott.github.io/_posts/2014-12-07-teaching-my-brother-to-code.md

 CSS is a terrible language.
 It was designed for a very different web than we design for today.
 Styling text is usually simple enough, but when you want to get into any sort of layout styling things can get very frustrating very fast.
 Want to put something on the right?
 Just use `float: right;` and everything will be fine... until your containing div collapses and you have to figure out what "clearfix" means and how to implement it.
 Or you could just use `overflow: hidden;`, but that is unintuitive _at best_ and at worst can cause issues with absolutely positioned elements and shadows.

-There are a million other ways CSS can frustrate people, since so many of it's properties simply don't work the way you expect, or you need to ensure certain display properties to make them work as advertised.
+There are a million other ways CSS can frustrate people, since so many of its properties simply don't work the way you expect, or you need to ensure certain display properties to make them work as advertised.

 The other issue with CSS in my mind is that like HTML, it's boring.
 There's more opportunity in CSS to write good code, but it still lacks logic and lacks features that seem wildly obvious (Variables anyone?).